Court clears way for Samoa to get its first woman leader

 Two decisions by the Supreme Court have paved the way for Fiame Naomi Mata’afa to become prime minister of the small island nation.

-Her ascent represents a significant milestone not only for Samoa but for the broader South Pacific region, where there have been few women leaders.
-Like many of its neighbors, Samoa tends to be conservative, strongly Christian and deeply traditional.
+Her ascent is a milestone for the South Pacific, which has had few female leaders.
+Samoa and its neighbors tend to be Christian and traditional.

 An advocate for women’s equality, Fiame, who was born in 1957, broke new ground during her campaign by going on the road and robustly criticizing the incumbent, Prime Minister Tuilaepa Sailele Malielegaoi, who had been in power for 22 years.